funnybunnyofdoom/Vintage-Story-Mods/README.md

 -Just Home: [FunnyBunnyofDOOM]
   /sethome to set your home position /home to teleport to home

+-Join Announce: [FunnyBunnyofDOOM]
+  Sends a message to all players when a new player joins

 -Rising Sun: [FunnyBunnyofDOOM]
   When a new player joins for the first time, the in game calendar advances to 8:00 AM